-In addition no options have been granted as compensation to key management personnel since the end of the year.
+In addition, no options have been granted as compensation to key management personnel since the end of the year.

 No options have been exercised in the current or prior years that were granted as compensation.
-400,000 options held by key management personnel lapsed or were forfeited during the current year.

 Employment Contract of Managing Director